 How will the world produce more food from less land while minimizing waste and energy?
-With increasing world population, biofuel production, protein rich diets, and decreasing arable land; agricultural productivity has come to the forefront in discussions regarding global hunger.
-Despite significant advances made in farming and global efforts to mitigate hunger (UN sustainable development goals), the number of people living in hunger continues to increase each year.
-To address world hunger, current estimates suggest that the production of food over the next 40 years, will need to equal the production of food over last 8000 years.
+With increasing world population, biofuel production, protein rich diets, and decreasing arable land, agricultural productivity has come to the forefront in discussions regarding global hunger.
+To address world hunger, current estimates suggest that the production of food over the next 40 years will need to equal the production of food over last 8000 years.

-Improving agricultural yields requires small scale technologies which are capable of controlling the growing environment and monitoring the health of an individual plant.
-We are investigating catalytic (photo and electrochemical) approaches to fix nitrogen with light, and are also performing system level analyses to identify chief systems-level bottlenecks (e.g. size, rate, separations etc.).
+Improving agricultural yields requires small-scale technologies, which are capable of controlling the growing environment and monitoring the health of an individual plant.

 Electrocatalysis for Water and Energy

-With electricity prices decreasing, there is a large need to develop new ways to convert this cheap and carbon free electricity into valuable products.
-Electrocatalysis provides a route to use electricity to perform catalytic processes which today can only be accomplished using thermal energy which is generated through fossil fuels.
-Thus, we aim to design and synthesize electrocatalyst which contain a high degree of activity for a desired reaction.
-Currently, we are exploring catalyst which can be used for environmental remediation (nitrate reduction) and energy production (oxygen reduction and nitrogen reduction).
+With electricity prices decreasing, there is a growing interest to develop new ways to convert this cheap and carbon free electricity into valuable products.
+Electrocatalysis provides a route to use electricity to perform catalytic processes, which today can only be accomplished using thermal energy and fossil fuels.
+We aim to design and synthesize electrocatalyst, which contain a high degree of activity for a desired reaction.
+Currently, we are exploring electrocatalyst, which can be used for environmental remediation (nitrate reduction), and energy production (oxygen reduction, nitrate reduction, nitrogen reduction, CO2 reduction).
+Our goal is to aid in the development to electrofuels and electrified water remediation technologies.

 In order to reduce capital costs of concentrated solar power (CSP) plants by 50% and achieve the goals set by the DOE, the performance of each material must be improved and the manufacturing costs of each component must be decreased.
 We believe that both of these aims can be met if thermal transport properties of particulate packed-bed reactors and heat transfer media (HTM) can be mapped with a high degree of accuracy under thermally relevant conditions.
-Moving packed-bed heat exchangers could replace fluidized-bed heat exchangers, which require expensive pumps and recuperators.
-However, in order for this manufacturing cost reduction to occur, the packed-bed reactors must achieve similar heat transfer performance.
-In addition, particulate HTM may allow for cost reduction through promoting greater thermal energy storage (TES) and lifetime.
-In order for these cost reductions to occur, however, particulate heat transfer dynamics must be understood.
-To date, very few experimental and theoretical investigations have been able to map the thermal transport properties of these packed-beds.
-We are beginning to address this challenge through the use of in-situ x-ray based tomography, which can map the structural interactions between particles.
-These images can then be use to model heat transfer processes along the percolation network, and ultimately to extract thermal transport properties.
+Moving packed-bed heat exchangers could replace fluidized-bed heat exchangers, which require expensive pumps and recuperators. these packed-beds.
+We are beginning to address this challenge using in-situ x-ray based tomography, which can map the structural interactions between particles.

 Dixit, M. B., Zaman, W., Bootwala, Y., Zheng, Y., Hatzell, M. C., & Hatzell, K. B. (2019).
 Scalable manufacturing of hybrid solid electrolytes with interface control.
 ACS applied materials & interfaces, 11(48), 45087-45097.